Bill Hardwick: Legal career

 At Mizzou Law School, Hardwick studied trial practice, he participated in prosecution clinic and legislative practicum.
 He interned at the Cole County Prosecutor's Office and United States Attorney's Office.
 After graduating law school, then newly elected prosecutor, Kevin Hillman, hired Bill Hardwick as an assistant prosecuting attorney for Pulaski County.
 Hardwick tried felony and misdemeanor cases.
-He was appointed by the St. Robert, Missouri city council to by the city prosecutor for St. Robert, Missouri. in 2013, He was hired by the Department of the Army as an attorney advisor.
+He was appointed by the St. Robert, Missouri city council to be the city prosecutor for St. Robert, Missouri.

+In 2013, Bill Hardwick hired by the Department of the Army as an attorney advisor.
 As a civilian attorney for the Army, he practiced administrative law, contract law, environmental law, and employment law.
 Hardwick represented the Army in federal litigation and drafted multiple regulations that went in effect on Fort Leonard Wood, Missouri.
 In 2015, he became a supervisory attorney advisor and chief of the client services division.
 That same year, he was appointed as a Special Assistant United States Attorney in the Western District of Missouri.

 Member of the Missouri House of Representatives

 Hardwick was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.
 In the 2022 Missouri House of Representatives election, he was redistricted to the 121st district.

+In 2021, Bill Hardwick passed his first bill out of the house designating the Missouri National Guard Joplin Armory for SGT Wayne Crow who served with Hardwick in Iraq then was later killed in action while deployed to Afghanistan.
+The bill became law, and the armory was renamed in an official ceremony honoring SGT Crow in 2022.

 In 2021, Bill Hardwick sponsored the Missouri Cybersecurity Act, designed to help the state identity cyber vulnerabilities and develop attack response plans for critical infrastructure as well as state and local agencies.
 In that same session, Hardwick passed language into law that would allow persons wrongfully convicted of crimes who were actually innocent to have the conviction set aside or vacated.
 In 2022, Hardwick worked on a constitutional amendment which eventually created the Missouri Department of the National Guard and added language to the proposal that the Guard must uphold the United States and Missouri Constitutions and protect the rights and civil liberties of all Missourians.